AgrawalAmey/agrawalamey.github.io/index.md

 I am a PhD student at Georgia Tech where I am advised by [Prof. Alexey Tumanov](https://faculty.cc.gatech.edu/~atumanov/).
 I have been working as a research intern at Microsoft Research with [Dr. Ramachandran Ramjee's](https://www.microsoft.com/en-us/research/people/ramjee/) team since summer'23.
 My primary area of interest is systems for machine learning.

-Previously, I was research engineer at Microsoft Research, where I work in [Dr. Muthian Sivathanu's](https://www.microsoft.com/en-us/research/people/muthian/) team on low-level systems for deep learning infrastructure.
-Prior to that, I spent a couple of years working at [Qubole](https://www.qubole.com/), a big data platform start-up.
-I did my bachelors in Computer Science from BITS Pilani, India in 2018.
+Previously, I was a research engineer at Microsoft Research, where I worked in [Dr. Muthian Sivathanu's](https://www.microsoft.com/en-us/research/people/muthian/) team on low-level systems for deep learning infrastructure.
+Before that, I spent a couple of years working at [Qubole](https://www.qubole.com/), a big data platform start-up.
+I did my bachelor's in Computer Science from BITS Pilani, India in 2018.
 For more details, refer to [my resume](https://ameya.info/docs/cv.pdf) or drop me an [email](mailto:agrawalamey12@gmail.com).

 ## Publications